Ryan Ritter: Professional career

-Ritter was selected by the Colorado Rockies in the fourth round with the 116th overall pick in the 2022 Major League Baseball draft.
+The Colorado Rockies selected Ritter in the fourth round, with the 116th overall pick, in the 2022 Major League Baseball draft.
 He signed for $530,000.
-Ritter made his professional debut with the Arizona League Rockies, hitting .320 over eight games.
+Ritter made his professional debut with the Rookie-level Arizona Complex League Rockies and hit .320 over eight games.

-Ritter opened the 2023 season with the Fresno Grizzlies.
-In early July, he was promoted to the Spokane Indians.
-In early September, he was promoted to the Hartford Yard Goats.
+Ritter opened the 2023 season with the Single-A Fresno Grizzlies.
+In early July, he was promoted to the High-A Spokane Indians.
+In early September, Ritter was promoted to the Double-A Hartford Yard Goats.
 With Fresno, he was selected for the 2023 California League Most Valuable Player Award.
 Over 119 games between the three teams, Ritter slashed .281/.383/.519 with 24 home runs, 85 RBI, and twenty stolen bases.
-Ritter was assigned to Hartford for the 2024 season, hitting .270 with seven home runs and 32 RBI over 91 games.
+He was assigned to Hartford for the 2024 season and hit .270 with seven home runs and 32 RBI over 91 games.
 He missed time during the season due to an ankle injury.

-Ritter began the 2025 season with the Triple-A Albuquerque Isotopes, playing in 52 games and hitting .305/.413/.635 with 16 home runs, 45 RBI, and three stolen bases.
+Ritter began the 2025 season with the Triple-A Albuquerque Isotopes, playing in 52 games and batting .305/.413/.635 with 16 home runs, 45 RBI, and three stolen bases.

 On June 6, 2025, Ritter was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut that day at Coors Field and recorded his first major league hit, a triple, off Kodai Senga of the New York Mets.
-On July 12, Ritter hit his first career home run off of Brady Singer of the Cincinnati Reds.
+On July 12, Ritter hit his first career home run off Brady Singer of the Cincinnati Reds.
+On July 20, the Rockies placed Ritter on the injured list with a right middle finger laceration.
+He was activated on August 15.
+Ritter played the remainder of the season with the Rockies following his promotion, splitting time at shortstop and second base, and hit .241 with one home run and 18 RBI across 60 games.

+Ritter was named to his first Opening Day roster as a utility player to begin the 2026 season.
+He started the season 1-for-7 and the Rockies optioned him to Albuquerque on April 2.
+Ritter was recalled on August 23.